Fee tail: Creation

 Traditionally, a fee tail was created by a trust established in a deed, often a marriage settlement, or in a will "to A and the heirs of his body".
 The crucial difference between the words of conveyance and the words that created a fee simple ("to A and his heirs") is that the heirs "in tail" must be the children begotten by the landowner.
 It was most commonly applied in limiting form of deed establishing a "fee tail male", by which only sons could inherit, although there might be an alternative limiting form of "fee tail female", by which only daughters could inherit; and "fee tail special", which had a further condition of inheritance, usually restricting succession to certain "heirs of the body" and excluding others.
 Land subject to these conditions was said to be "entailed" or "held in-tail", with the restrictions themselves known as entailments.

-However, due to the Rule against perpetuities in the Common Law of England the control established by a fee tail can be exercised over no more than two future generations — such that the terms of a will can create restrictions over the future disposal of real property by the testator's son and heir, but not over the further disposal of that property by that heir's own heirs.
-The reason in law being that feasibly, such a third-generation disposal might fall further into the future than "a life in being plus twenty-one years"; and consequently terms in a will written to constrain that disposal would be void from the outset as extending into 'perpetuity'.
+However, owing to the rule against perpetuities in the common law of England, the control established by a fee tail can be exercised over no more than two future generations — such that the terms of a will can create restrictions over the future disposal of real property by the testator's son and heir, but not over the further disposal of that property by that heir's own heirs.
+The reason in law is that such a third-generation disposal might feasibly fall further into the future than "a life in being plus twenty-one years"; and consequently terms in a will written to constrain that disposal would be void from the outset as extending into 'perpetuity'.